Conduct an assessment

 5. On the Properties tab, set the assessment permissions.

-• Edit the name and responses of the assessment if its status is still Draft.
+• Edit the name and responses if the assessment status is Draft.

 • Change the view permission and assignee of the assessment.